pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

 ### A. "Plan to Throw One Away": The Ultimate AI Use Case

 Brooks strongly advocated for prototyping, or building a "pilot system".
-He famously advised, "plan to throw one away; you will, anyhow".
+He famously advised, "_plan to throw one away; you will, anyhow_".
 The first system is "barely usable" because its true purpose is to "make mistakes and to learn from those mistakes", especially concerning the "risky" or uncertain parts of the design.

 AI-driven "vibe coding" is the perfect technology for this.
 It enables "near-instant prototyping" at almost zero marginal cost.
 Designers and developers can "build quick, functional prototypes" to "rapidly explore ideas and user experiences".